 - Certain angelfish species require sponges and other reef-based foods and do better when feeding a varied diet

 - Many butterflyfish species eat coral polyps and nearly impossible to keep in a reef tank

 - Fishes that are reluctant to eat in your aquarium can often be coaxed into eating with frozen foods (instead of dry flakes or pellets) or live foods like brine shrimp or black worms

 Diseases of saltwater aquarium fish

-Disease and parasitic infections are a major reason why aquarists can become frustrated with and leave the saltwater aquarium hobby.
+Disease and parasitic infections are major reasons aquarists can become frustrated with and leave the saltwater aquarium hobby.
 Infestations of marine velvet or saltwater ich can ransack the fish in a marine aquarium.
 Once inside your tank, eliminating parasites can be a major hassle.

 Common saltwater fish diseases/parasitic infections are:

 - Saltwater ich—a parasitic infection that looks like tiny white dots that attach to the fins, scales, and gills

 - Marine velvet—an infection caused by a single-celled parasite known as a dinoflagellate.
 Marine velvet looks like tiny specks of gold on the fins and scales of your fish.
 Affected fish will show signs of stress and rapid breathing.
-This is a very serious and deadly parasite
+This is a severe and deadly parasite

 - Brooklynella—a disease caused by a protozoan.
 One of the most obvious symptoms will be the excessive production of mucus on the skin of an infected fish.

 - Black ich—is a worm infection that looks like tiny black dots.
 Surgeonfish and tangs are commonly affected by this disease.

 - Fin rot—is the deterioration of the fins and is caused by bacteria.
-Fin rot is often made worse by poor water conditions and can be treated with water changes and an antibiotic to kill the problem bacteria.
+Fin rot is often made worse by poor water conditions and can be treated with water changes and antibiotics to kill the bacteria.

 - Popeye—also caused by bacteria, popeye shows up as swelling or cloudiness of the eyes.
-Popeye can also be treated by an antibiotic
+Popeye can also be treated with an antibiotic.